What is Smishing? How to Protect Yourself from the Latest Texting Scams

 It’s important to remember that while there are cybercriminals out there, you can take steps to stay safer.
 It’s unlikely that you’ll get a virus or compromise information just from opening a text message.
 If you need to see more context than the preview window, just avoid clicking on any links.
 Be wary of any odd-looking or unexpected messages — whether it’s email phishing or smishing, you want to avoid it.

 We’ve got the perfect cyber security package to pair with all your devices.
 Get EarthLink Protect+ powered by Norton and install it on everything from your phone to your laptop to your tablet.
-Oh, and psst: it pairs great with fiber internet.
+Oh, and psst: it pairs great with fiber internet and secure wireless 5g internet plans.